The Wryst Racer SX3 Yellow Gold Watch

 Manual Winding of an automatic:

-Automatic watches work with the winding of a spring which relaxes and activates the movement.
-The spring does not unwind all at once but instead transmits its force slowly and evenly.
-A mechanical system called "escapement" was developed for this purpose.
 This system allows the energy of the spring to enter the movement only in multiple small pulses.
 Precisely calibrated cogs transmit force to the movement at the many places needed to the hour, minute, and second hands, to the rotating discs for the calendar indications.

 Hundreds of parts are needed to achieve this result.
 On wristwatches, they often have to be microscopic, and on luxury watches, they are, in most cases, as in the past, cut, smoothed, and polished by hand.